komal2110/House-Prices-Prediction/README.md

 # House-Prices-Prediction
-This is a demo of predicting house prices using neural network.
+This jupyter notebook shows a demo of predicting house prices using neural network.